ministryofjustice/itpolicycontent/content/security/framework/ict-disaster-recovery-plan.md

 The ability of the Ministry of Justice (MOJ) to react quickly to ITDR events will ensure that losses are minimised and the business will be able to resume or continue operations as quickly as possible.

 ITDR management is the ability to react to ITDR events in a controlled, pre-planned manner.
-Preparation and planning are key factors to successful incident management and all MoJ systems will rely upon the development and implementation of an ITDR plan as described in this guide.
+Preparation and planning are key factors to successful incident management and all MOJ systems will rely upon the development and implementation of an ITDR plan as described in this guide.

 ## Design to maximise uptime